Master of Dental Surgery in Periodontics

 Program Director

-Master of Dental Surgery in Periodontics (MDS-Periodontics) is a full-time 3-year program guiding the candidate to be able to practice periodontology at a specialist level.
+Master of Dental Surgery in Periodontics (MDS-Periodontics) is a full-time 3-year competency-based program, structured to enhance the candidate skills to be able to practice periodontology at a specialist level.
 Furthermore, the program intends to build candidates’ abilities in research and academia, so they could be part of any academic healthcare system.
-The curriculum of the MDS-periodontics builds within the candidates’ knowledge and skills relevant to the prevention, diagnosis, and treatment of periodontal diseases, Management of dental implants diseases, bone grafting, dento-facial aesthetics and management of complex clinical cases in collaboration with other dental and medical specialties.
+The curriculum of the MDS-periodontics builds the candidates’ knowledge and skills relevant to the prevention, diagnosis, non-surgical and surgical treatment of periodontal diseases, placement of dental Implants and management of peri-implant diseases, bone grafting, dento-facial aesthetics using Laser, piezo technology, and management of complex clinical cases in collaboration with other dental and medical specialties.

-The candidate will have the opportunity not only to acquire clinical skills in performing periodontal and implant-related procedures but also to develop and conduct preclinical or clinical research projects leading to a master thesis.
-The candidate will also be exposed to teaching experiences by being enrolled in the undergraduate curriculum as a clinical instructor.
+The candidate will have the opportunity not only to acquire clinical skills in performing periodontal and implant-related procedures but also to develop and conduct different types of research projects leading to a master thesis.
+The candidate will also be exposed to teaching experience by assisting lead faculty in undergraduate clinical supervision.

 Vision